ntop/ntopng/doc/src/advanced_features/oem.rst

   Only OEMs are allowed to customize ntopng logo and name, and they are required to enter ad-hoc agreements with ntop before doing this.
 Simply removing the ntopng logo or changing its name would result in user-license infringements.

-Linux versions of ntopng Professional/Enterprise allows OEMs to customize logo, css and product name.
+Linux versions of ntopng Professional/Enterprise allows OEMs to customize logo, CSS and product name.

-To load a custom css place it under
+To load a custom CSS place it under

 .. code:: bash